BBK-SDP-2015-emassa01/Quiz2/README.md

 To run the server:
 → Compile all classes: javac *.java
-→ Create the stub: rmic QuizServer
+→ Create the stub: rmic QuizServerData
 → Run the security policy:
 java -Djava.security.policy=server.policy QuizServerLauncher